 St. Teresa: Yes, I got a severe case of Malaria and came close to death.
 My extreme pain triggered divine visions and peace.
 I bore these sufferings with great composure, in fact with joy, except at first when the pain was too severe.
 What followed seemed to hurt less.
 I was completely surrendered to the will of God even if he intended to burden me like this forever…..
 Without him I truly could not have borne so much with so much joy.

 Reporter: What happened when you told others about your visions and peace despite the pain?

 St. Teresa: The other sisters wondered at my God-given patience.
 No one believed in my visions.
 I lost confidence in them.
 I also stopped praying, which effectively caused my spiritual life to end.

 Reporter: Then how did you turn that around?

 St. Teresa: I had a very dry twenty years without the kind of peace I had in my illness.
 A priest friend challenged and convinced me to go back to prayer.
-It was then I fell to my knees and asked God to come back into my life.
+I fell to my knees and asked God to come back into my life.

 Reporter: Was that an easy process for you?

-St. Teresa: Initially I had difficulty sitting through prayers, The end of the hour’s prayer couldn’t come soon enough.
-Eventually God responded, returning me to the near the place where I was when I was dealing with my Malaria.
+St. Teresa: Initially, I had difficulty sitting through prayers.
+The end of the hour’s prayer couldn’t come soon enough.
+Eventually, God responded, returning me to near the place where I was when I was dealing with my Malaria.

-Reporter: When you say near the place you where what do you mean by that?
+Reporter: When you say near the place you where dealing with Malaria, what do you mean by that?

-St. John: My father married for love not into wealth.
+St. John: My father married for love, not for wealth.
 He was disowned by his family and lost all his inheritance.
-He died when I was young so we lived in poverty and I was always hungry.
+He died when I was young, so we lived in poverty, and I was always hungry.